DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

     interrupts, at the expense of I2C throughput).
 On the Arduino Mega with the standard motor driver pin usage, the native I2C driver has no impact whatsoever on the DCC signal, with or without interrupts.
-  - Performance figures:  With the current base device allocations of 32 x PCA9685 servo pins and 32 x MCP23017 GPIO pins, the average loop time for the CS software (one throttle, no user actions, 16 sensors defined) is 120us.
+  - Performance figures:  With the current base device allocations of 32 x PCA9685 servo pins and 32 x MCP23017 GPIO pins, the average loop time for the Command Station software (one throttle, no user actions, 16 sensors defined) is 120us.
 During stress testing, a full I2C scan of 8 x 32-input I2C GPIO extenders (128 inputs in total) takes under 2.2 ms at an I2C clock speed of 400kHz.

 - I2C: Revise modules that use I2C (currently SSD1306Ascii, LiquidCrystal_I2C, PCF8574, PCA9584, MCP23016 and MCP23008)